Thesis

 Space Debris

 Space debris, comprising defunct satellites, spent rocket stages, and fragments from collisions, poses a significant and growing threat to SpaceX's operations.
-As of April 2024, the US Space Surveillance Network was tracking over 16K pieces of space junk larger than 10 cm, along with over 120 million smaller and untrackable pieces.
+As of March 2026, space-surveillance networks track about 45K objects in Earth orbit, including roughly 54K debris pieces larger than 10 cm.
+Models suggest there are also around 1.2 million fragments between 1–10 cm and more than 140 million smaller pieces.
 This debris field creates a hazardous environment for SpaceX's satellites and spacecraft, as collisions with debris the size of a paint chip can cause catastrophic damage.
 There are already several notable examples of space debris destroying functional satellites, which creates even more space debris – often thousands of new pieces.

 If space debris continues to increase, a theoretical “Kessler Syndrome” is likely to occur.
 This is a scenario where the density of objects in LEO becomes high enough to cause a cascading effect of collisions, rendering entire orbital regions around Earth unusable, or, in the best-case scenario, more expensive to navigate through.
 Moreover, the increasing debris field complicates launch windows and trajectory planning for SpaceX's rockets, which could lead to more frequent launch delays.